-Attachment 4: Tables, Charts, etc.
+Attachment 4: Tables, Charts, etc. (Does not count towards the page limit.)

 Provide the cost and complexity co-morbidities table and narrative as Attachment 4.

 If the program will not use RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, provide a one-page document that indicates "Attachment 4: Not Applicable."